 Drama is taught in a Drama Studio with a computerised lighting system.

 The school show is one of the main highlights of the school calendar.
-In 2019, our new school production will be the award-winning musical ‘Matilda’ by Dennis Kelly and Tim Minchin.
+In 2022, our production will be the award-winning musical ‘Matilda’ by Dennis Kelly and Tim Minchin.
 This is another inspiring and challenging production to become a part of.

-Previous musical productions include: 'High School Musical', 'Bugsy Malone', 'Hairspray', 'West Side Story' and 'My Fair Lady'.
+Previous musical productions include: ‘Sister Act’, 'High School Musical', 'Bugsy Malone', 'Hairspray', 'West Side Story' and 'My Fair Lady'.
 In conjunction with the music department, we hold annual cabaret evenings to showcase the breadth of talent in music, drama and dance.

 Every other year, we produce a drama play.
 Previous drama productions include 'Be My Baby', 'Our Country's Good',’ These Shining Lives', 'Macbeth', DNA' by Dennis Kelly and 'Pat and Margaret' by Victoria Wood.
 In addition, we host GCSE and A-level drama performance evenings and hold an annual Drama Competition.

 Drama Fun is a lunchtime club for Years 7 and 8, where pupils can play drama games, explore scripted extracts and produce improvisations.

 Drama Queens is a lunchtime club for Years 9 – 10, where we explore texts and devise performances.

 Epic Drama is for Years 11-13, where we offer senior girls the opportunity to devise their own performances, experiment with different dramatic styles and techniques and hone their performing skills.